openrewrite/rewrite-docs/docs/recipes/quarkus/deletequarkusproperty.md

 | `Boolean` | deleteFromAllProfiles | *Optional*.
 If set to true, the property will be removed from all available profiles.
 Defaults to `true`. | `false` |
 | `List` | pathExpressions | *Optional*.
 Each value in this list represents a glob expression that is used to match which files will be modified.
 If this value is not present, this recipe will query the execution context for reasonable defaults. ("**/application.yml", "**/application.yaml", "**/application.properties" and "**/META-INF/microprofile-config.properties". | `["**/application.yaml"]` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.DeleteQuarkusPropertyExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---